dotnet/android/Documentation/guides/OneDotNet.md

 ## .NET Configuration Files

-No support for [configuration files][config] such as `Foo.dll.config` or `Foo.exe.config` is available in Xamarin.Android projects targeting .NET 6. [`<dllmap>`][dllmap] configuration elements are not supported in .NET Core at all, and other element types for compatibility packages like [System.Configuration.ConfigurationManager][nuget] have
+No support for [configuration files][config] such as `Foo.dll.config` or `Foo.exe.config` is available in .NET for Android projects targeting .NET 6. [`<dllmap>`][dllmap] configuration elements are not supported in .NET Core at all, and other element types for compatibility packages like [System.Configuration.ConfigurationManager][nuget] have